Peru Travel

 Visa, Passport, and Immunization Info

 Before booking your Peru travel, you will want to be sure that you meet all of the necessary passport, VISA, and immunization requirements so that you can ensure you will be allowed into the country.
-In order to assist you, I have listed the requirements you will need to consider below for you to review.
+To assist you, I have listed the requirements you will need to consider below for you to review.

 Passport Validity

-All visitors must have a passport that is valid at least 6 months passed the end of your stay in Peru.
+All visitors must have a passport that is valid for at least 6 months passed the end of their stay in Peru.

 VISA Requirements